Dre Campbell Farm

 If the roots are tightly packed, it’s time to repot them into a slightly larger container.
 Loosen the roots carefully before replanting.

-For garden plants, avoid walking on soil in the root zone, as this can compact it.
+For garden plants, avoid walking on the soil in the root zone, as it can compact the soil.
 Also, adding compost or worm castings helps loosen compacted soil and encourages healthy root growth.

 4. Inappropriate Soil pH